ZoccoCss/kalisoc/README.md

 ## Configuration

 To set up the SOC, I could not find any Kali Purple images in AWS, so I used a regular Kali Linux image and manually installed only the required packages.
 Additionally, I followed the www.elastic.co documentation to install the Elastic stack, which was not available in Kali at the time.

-While I had originally planned to make the final AMI images publicly available via Kali to simplify the setup process, I discovered that AWS does not allow AMIs with product codes to be made public.
-Additionally, due to the current risk associated with the firewall's log collection, it is not advisable to share them publicly until logs that contain private information are cleared.
-Therefore, I will be creating images without product codes and ensure that any logs with personal information are cleared before sharing them in the future.

 The setup cost is approximately $7 per day, and I use the instances for 5 hours each day, stopping them when not in use.